+To download a copy of iEventMonitor for a FREE TRIAL, select the software download link below.
 This will transfer an iso CD image file to your PC.
 You should also download the user's manual.
 Once you have downloaded the software and manual, follow the instructions shown below.

 We recommend that you print this page to have a hardcopy checklist for the installation process.

 CLICK HERE for iEventMonitor software download.

 After downloading the software, download the user's guide.
 It is in Adobe Acrobat format.
-If

 Prior Release Manuals:

 iEventMonitor User's Guide - Release 4.17 in Adobe Acrobat format.